aws/aws-cdk/packages/@aws-cdk/aws-servicecatalog/README.md

 });
 ```

-You can also specify optional metadata properties such as `description` and `acceptLanguage`
+You can also specify optional metadata properties such as `description` and `messageLanguage`
 to help better catalog and manage your portfolios.

 ```ts